Uninstall OneDrive From Apps & Features in Windows 10 Home

 Remove the OneDrive Folder From File Explorer by Editing the Registry

-Disable OneDrive with the Local Group Policy Editor in Windows 10 Pro / Enterprise
+Disable OneDrive with the Local Group Policy Editor in Windows 10 Pro or Enterprise

-If you’re using Windows 10 Professional, Enterprise, or Education, the easiest way to disable and hide OneDrive is by using the Local Group Policy Editor.
+If you are using Windows 10 Professional, Enterprise, or Education, the easiest way is to disable and hide OneDrive is by using the Local Group Policy Editor.

-If you’re on a company network, do everyone a favor and check with your admin first.
-If your work computer is part of a domain, it’s also likely that it’s part of a domain group policy that will supersede the local group policy, anyway.
+NOTE: If you are on a company network, make sure you check with your admin first.
+If your work computer is part of a domain, it is likely that it is part of a domain group policy that will supersede the local group policy, anyway.